 In my experience, some ransomware variants can even remove themselves after having done the damage, making it hard to trace them back to their origin.

-The point is there’s a large window when everyone can be vulnerable.
-That said, you should always try to prevent ransomware from infecting your computer and have contingency plans for the case it does.
+The point is there’s a large window where everyone can be vulnerable.
+You should always try to prevent ransomware from infecting your computer and have contingency plans for the case it does.

 How to prevent ransomware